jorenheit/arduino_exec_every/README.md

 # exec-every (Arduino timing macros)

-Header-only helpers for running code at regular intervals without timer interrupts.
-They are designed for use inside `loop()` when timer interrupts are unavailable, undesirable, or already in use.
+This is a header-only library for scheduling callbacks at regular interval without using interrupts.
+The library is non-blocking, light-weight, low overhead and fully type-safe.
+The provided functionality is designed for use inside frequently called functions like `loop()` when timer interrupts are unavailable, undesirable, or already in use.
+Under most circumstances, no object management is required from the user; just call the scheduling function and you're done.

-The helpers avoid `delay()`, keep `loop()` responsive, and remove repetitive timestamp bookkeeping, while remaining fully **type-safe**.

 ## Overview